hpc-uk/ziatest/README.md

 to form inter-process connections capable of communicating.

-# Installation
+## Installation

-Ziatest has no software prerequisites besides a  MPI library, This test is included in the OpenMPI developers code base and was distributed in the OpenMPI 1.5.0 release, but there is no dependence on OpenMPI;
+Ziatest has no software prerequisites besides a  MPI library.
+This test is included in the OpenMPI developers code base and was distributed in the OpenMPI 1.5.0 release, but there is no dependence on OpenMPI;
-other MPI implementations can be used with little or no modificaton.
+other MPI implementations can be used with little or no modification.

 To install the benchmark,
 you will need to compile both the ziatest.c and ziaprobe.c programs.